 So, I quickly grabbed a sheet of 3mm thick polycarbonate and trimmed it to the desired shape.

-Idea was to highlight polycarbonate with a set of blue LEDs.
+The idea was to highlight polycarbonate with a set of blue LEDs.
 I used LEDs stripe which I had around.
 Exactly this one.

 First tests gave a promising effect.